TheDimin/Perry2/README.md

 # Perry 2 Engine

-Perry 2 aims to be a engine that simulates massive worlds, I try to achieve this by the creation of world regions and running simulation per region.

-Perry2 is the successor to the engine that powered [Hellbound](https://buas.itch.io/hellbound).
+Perry2 is the successor to perry1(closed source) which was used to create [Hellbound](https://buas.itch.io/hellbound).

 ## Features